Frequently Asked Questions

 Who should attend the Philly School Fair?

-All families with 7th and 8th grade students should attend the fair, but it’s never too early or late to start looking at your high school options.
-Any family considering options for their child’s K-8 journey is encouraged to attend as well, as the Fair has expanded to K-12!
+Any family considering options for their child’s K-8 journey is encouraged to attend, as the Fair has expanded to K-12!
+All families with 7th and 8th grade students should attend the fair, as it’s never too early or late to start looking at your high school options.

 Do I need to register or sign in with a password?